-Prince Harry, seen with Duchess of Cambridge Kate Middleton and Prince William, had his phone hacked, a London court heard Friday.
+Prince Harry, Duchess of Cambridge, Kate Middleton and Prince William who were tracked using phone hacking, a London court heard.

 LONDON -- Prince Harry was phone-hacked by employees of Rupert Murdoch’s now-defunct News of the World tabloid, a London court heard Friday.

 Prosecutor Andrew Edis told the jury that intercepting voice mails of the young royal produced a string of exclusives, before showing the jurors a 2006 email from the newspaper's former royal editor Clive Goodman to then-editor Andy Coulson.

 Goodman sent the message to complain about the newspaper's management stopping extra fees for private investigator Glenn Mulcaire for royal stories, Edis said.

 “We were five minutes away from catching Kate and William together last Saturday when he should have been training,” Goodman wrote in the email the prosecutor showed jurors.
 Goodman's email went on to identify a series of other stories he says were obtained by Mulcaire's hacking including “William shot in ambush” and “Royal cops search flat.”

 Edis told the jury that the email was found on the system of News of the World's parent company News International, now News UK.

 He also drew attention to a story from December 2005 about Prince Harry asking for help with his exams, headlined, "Harry aide helps out on Sandhurst exams."

 “That story got into the paper and it was based directly on voice mails,” he said.